 Speaker Preetha Basaviah, MD Assistant Dean, Preclerkship Education Stanford Medicine

 Dr. Basaviah has been active directing doctoring courses and developing clinical skills curricula for medical students and was a founding member of DOCS.
 In addition, she teaches and mentors residents in both outpatient and inpatient settings.
 She has written articles and book chapters in these areas of medical education (hospital medicine, bedside medicine, cultural competency, update in hospital medicine, cardiac auscultation curricula, feedback, information literacy, discharge process, and communicating professionalism).
 AAMC, WGEA (Co-Director of 2011 WGEA), ACP, SGIM, SHM (Director of 2005 national meeting), ACLGIM, and APDIM are venues in which she has presented workshops, plenary sessions, and panels regionally and nationally.
 She has actively participated in the Society of Hospital Medicine (SHM) and Society of General Internal Medicine (SGIM) at regional and national levels by chairing and co-chairing committees involving national meetings, clinical vignettes, medical education, and clinical updates.
 She served as SHM Annual Meeting Chair in 2005, Pre-Course Chair in 2004, CA Regional SGIM President in 2004-5, and WGEA Co-Director in 2011.
-She was recently inducted into the Association of Chairs and Leaders in General Internal Medicine (ACLGIM) and served as Annual Meeting Co-Chair and Leadership Summit Co-Chair in 2011-12.
+A member of the Association of Chairs and Leaders in General Internal Medicine (ACLGIM), she has served as Annual Meeting Co-Chair and Leadership Summit Co-Chair in 2011-12.
+Finally, she has served on the board of Brown Medical School for the past 8 years, including President, and as a current trustee on the Brown University Corporation.

 Speaker Eva Aagaard, MD Senior Associate Dean for Education Washington University School of Medicine in St. Louis